TL;DR

 1. A clear, focused purpose

-A modal should exist for a reason, not just because it's convenient for the product team.
+A modal dialog should exist for a reason, not just because it’s convenient for the product team.
 Before using one, ask:

-- Does this require immediate user attention?
+- Does this require immediate user action?

-If the answer to any of these is unclear, reconsider using a modal in the first place.
+If the answer to any of these is unclear, reconsider using a modal window in the first place.

 2. A concise message

-Modals should be short and to the point.
-Users shouldn’t have to read a paragraph just to understand what’s happening.
+Modal windows should be short and to the point.
+Users shouldn't have to read a paragraph just to understand what's happening.
 Compare these two:

-- Mediocre: “Your profile helps you discover new people and opportunities” – a long title that requires more effort to process.
+- Mediocre:“Your profile helps you discover new people and opportunities” – a long title that requires more effort to process.

-- Better: “Complete your profile.
+- Better:“Complete your profile.
 This helps build trust between guests and hosts” – clear and short main title, more details in the subtitle.

 Less text.
 More clarity.